ORGelling/Hearing-aid-overlay/README.md

 Using SDL2 and FMOD, initially working on Linux to then test and implement on Windows.
 SDL2 component is implemented and working, with different options for rendering (ellips or circle, arrow angle and size).
-Still have to implement line thickness option if necessary.
+Still have to implement line thickness option if necessary, and want to implement arrows on keystroke to simulate dynamic rendering.
 Will also expand the commandline argument parsing significantly with either getopt or my own Arg class.

 Now comes FMOD, have not started yet.
 Should be interesting.
 Have to use the